MyuraASM/PussyOS/Documentation/Disk/Disk.md

 ## Overview

-`Disk.c` is a low-level ATA (Advanced Technology Attachment) disk driver written in C for a bare-metal or OS kernel environment.
+`Disk.c` is a low-level ATA (Advanced Technology Attachment) disk driver written in C for PussyOS.
 It provides the minimal functionality needed to read and write 512-byte sectors from a hard drive using direct port I/O and LBA (Logical Block Addressing) mode.

 ---